Cremz/crealytics/README.md

 Then, for each of the elements in the enumerator, you output it into the destination CSV, making sure you divide the total rows using the LINES_PER_FILE value.
 You used the combine_values method to change some of the values depending on calculations needed by the business logic.

+I added my own file, app.rb with the changes while leaving the modifier.rb file intact.
+There are not many changes as I believe the current code is working pretty okay for what I understood it has to do.